ehud/ess/README.md

-# ess
+# ESS
-Analysis of European Social Survey data
+Analysis of European Social Survey data, focusing on human values and conformity in particular.